anelllya/portfolio/docs/work/content/pecas.md

 ### My Unique Contribution to the Project

+- Creation of the Content Calendar
+- Inventing a post style for each social media channel
+- Programming for the release of each posts
+- Building and maintaining relashionships with our clients

-Some of the unique angles in the produced images were reposted by the brands and gained significant interest on their social media profiles.
+Some of the shoe compositions from our images were reposted by the brands manufacturers and gained significant interest on their social media profiles.

 <div class="galGrid">